Most U.S. cities and towns, especially in urban areas, have ordinances to penalize repeated false alarms from security systems.

 - Our dispatches are marked “verified” and we dispatch the police with critical information

-- Average police response time to Sonitrol’s alarms is 7 minutes vs. an average of 45 minutes for non-verified alarms
+- Average police response time to SONITROL’s alarms is 7 minutes vs. an average of 45 minutes for non-verified alarms

 - We have assisted law enforcement in apprehending over 172,000 criminals, since 1977